jaewon-lee-github/CS7641-ML-MLB-HOF/README.md

-# Introduction: National Baseball Hall of Fame
+# Introduction: Who will be the Hall of Famer (HOFer)??
 ![Hall of the Fame](https://sportshub.cbsistatic.com/i/r/2019/01/20/830ed0de-e5e0-4b38-a343-bb4faa63fd94/thumbnail/1200x675/bb9df4b2adac35e8544aa4bd900c5a26/baseball-hall-of-fame.jpg)
 The MLB hall of fame, which selects the legendary MLB players in baseball history, always draws attraction of MLB fans.
 Now, we are trying to predict the future hall of famers by using machine learning method which we learned on CS7641 class.
 On the class, we've learned both unsupervised learning and supervised learning approaches.
 Our team is graduate student team, so we will apply both approaches to analyze our data.
 # Our Approach